miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 And that brings us to the code base itself.
 This is one giant plop-down of a piece of code, but let me assure you this is not really that long at all for what it does.
 Probably nearly 1/3 of it is debugging output and comments.
-The actual code code is probably about 2,000 lines or so&#151;not much for a whole CRUD-style web framework.
+The actual code code is probably about 2,000 lines or so—not much for a whole CRUD-style web framework.
 You might be asking yourself where's the CSS file.
 There is none beyond the PicoCSS standard built into FastHTML.
 You might ask yourself where's the JavaScript.